Abbot Springs, Alabama

-Abbot Springs is a settlement in Shelby County, Alabama, USA.
+Abbot Springs is a settlement in Shelby County, Alabama, United States.
 While the community was once unincorporated, it is now part of eastern Westover.
 It lies less than 3 miles away from the town of Harpersville.
 It runs along a branch of Old Highway 280.

 Demographics

 According to the census returns from 1850-2010 for Alabama, it has never reported a population figure separately on the U.S. Census.